mozilla/socorro-docs/docs/upgrade.rst

 This is a new app that replaces the hbaseResubmit.py from the previous releases in this series.

-For information regarding the configuration, see [[SocorroCrashMover]].
+For information regarding the configuration, see :ref:`crashmover-chapter`.

 Monitor
 -------